-- Size of roof, which determines number of roofing squares (1 square = 100² ft) needed to cover
+- Size of roof, which determines number of shingle roofing squares (1 square = 100² ft) needed to cover

 - How many stories your house has

-- Roof style and degree of pitch
+- Style and degree of roof pitch

 - Whether the existing roof must be removed prior to installing new roof shingles -- as when it's badly waterlogged or damaged, made of certain materials, or already 2 layers thick